Welcome to the elusive world of crypto mining: Rohtak rig, 3 engineers, Rs 3-lakh electricity bill

 On the larger issue of cryptocurrency and regulations, Narwal believes crypto is as legitimate as any other IT business.
 “We pay GST for all our devices and pay the electricity bill as well.
 After that, we are subjected to 30 per cent tax, which we fully comply with,” he said.

-He is also not worried even if the Government imposes a blanket ban on crypto.
-“As a rule of thumb, you can expect a GPU to lose a maximum of 30 per cent of its value, and my initial investment has already been paid back,” he said. “(But) crypto is unstoppable.”
+He is also not worried about the possibility of the Government imposing a blanket ban on crypto.
+“As a rule of thumb, you can expect a GPU to lose a maximum of 30 per cent of its value, and my initial investment has already been paid back,” he said.
+“Crypto is unstoppable.”

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️